jacecotton/tcds/utilities/WebComponent/README.md

 # WebComponent
 `WebComponent` is a [class mixin](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for creating [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) with reactivity and declarative templating.

 This is not a library, and unlike libraries also based on the [Web Components API](https://developer.mozilla.org/en-US/docs/Web/Web_Components), it does not attempt to abstract away boilerplate or offer extra utilities.
-Rather than alter the basic experience of creating custom elements, it more fully embraces the browser's own component model instead of offering a new one.
+Rather than alter the basic experience of creating custom elements, it more fully embraces the browser's own component model.

 ## Getting started
 Defining a Web Component works like defining any other custom element, only instead of extending an element interface directly, extend it with the `WebComponent` wrapper.